Massive sports corruption case finally heard at Paris trial

 Massive sports corruption case finally heard at Paris trialFormer president of the IAAF (International Association of Athletics Federations) Lamine Diack, center, arrives at the Paris courthouse, Monday, June 8, 2020.
 A sweeping sports corruption trial opened Monday in Paris involving allegations of a massive doping cover-up that reached to the top of world track and field's governing body.
 Lamine Diack, 87, who served as president of the body for nearly 16 years, is among those accused of receiving money from Russian athletes to hide their suspected doping so they could compete at the Olympics in 2012 and other competitions.
 His son Papa Massata Diack is also charged in the case.
 (AP Photo/Thibault Camus)

-In six days of hearings, the Paris court is due to hear evidence that Russian athletes paid millions of dollars to hide their suspected doping so they could compete at the Olympics in 2012 and other competitions.
+Dolle is being tried on a corruption charge.
+He acknowledged having taken an envelope of money in 2013 from Papa Massata Diack, one of Diack's sons.
+Dolle said Papa Massata Diack told him the money is ''for what you're doing for the Russian cases.''

-Lamine Diack, who served as president of the sport’s governing body for nearly 16 years, is one of the alleged recipients of the payments.
-Diack, 87, was present in court, wearing a white face mask.
+Papa Massata Diack also faces corruption, money laundering and breach of trust charges.
+He lives in Senegal, which has refused France's extradition requests for the former IAAF marketing consultant.
+He did not attend Monday's hearing.

-The court briefly considered but then rejected a request from a lawyer for Papa Massata Diack, one of Lamine Diack's sons who is also a defendant in the case, that the trial be delayed because two of his other lawyers weren't able to attend the trial because of coronavirus travel restrictions.
+The court briefly considered but then rejected a request from a lawyer for Papa Massata Diack that the trial be delayed because two of his lawyers couldn't attend because of coronavirus travel restrictions.

 The trial had already been delayed from January to allow the inclusion of new evidence.